mechmotum/baby-vibration/README.rst

 =======

 The paper content (text, figures, etc.) and the generated paper itself are licensed under the Creative Commons BY-4.0 license.
-The computer source code is licensed under the MIT license.
+The computer program source code is licensed under the MIT license.
 The data is available as public domain with no copyright restrictions.
 If you make use of the copyrighted material use a full citation to the paper to acknowledge the use and include the relevant license(s).

 Build Instructions